 Tealium AudienceStream is an Omnichannel customer segmentation and real-time action engine.
 AudienceStream takes the data that flows into EventStream and creates visitor profiles that represent the most important attributes of your customers’ engagement with your brand.
 To read more about how to set up Tealium AudienceStream, check out our documentation.

 Please note that Tealium AudienceStreams and EventStreams are batched according to Braze specifications so that our customers do not run the risk of exceeding the /users/track rate limit.
+Please contact Braze Support or your CSM if you have any questions.

 Set Up Overview

-- Adhere to the requirements and pre-requisites
+- Adhere to the requirements and prerequisites

 - Pick your integration type